Treatments

 Basic Toenail Cut

-This is for those patients unable to reach their feet; for those taking certain medications; or those with underlying health conditions that make it difficult to maintain their own nail care.
+This is for patients who are unable to reach their feet; those taking certain medications or with underlying health conditions that make it difficult to maintain their own nail care.

 Our clinic offers a ‘no frills’ treatment to cut and file your toenails and reduce thickening of the nails with an electric drill.